 - Customer Communities

-Unfortunately, according to Sachin Rekhi, founder and CEO of Notejoy, a mere 10% of institutional knowledge makes it to a centralized place.
+- Unfortunately, according to Sachin Rekhi, founder and CEO of Notejoy, a mere 10% of institutional knowledge makes it to a centralized place.
 Almost 90% of captured feedback gets stuck with individual employees or small teams.
-To make sure feedback gets ‘fed back’ into the right system, it needs to become a feedback stream (compare: value stream).
+To ensure feedback gets ‘fed back’ into the right system, it needs to become a feedback stream (compare: value stream).
 And we’ll need a feedback system of record, providing a single source of truth for all our aggregated customer feedback.
 And finally, we’ll need to consider the feedback we’ve received, group it, and make it count.

-Brightline wrote on HBR: “No strategy exists in a vacuum.
+- Brightline wrote on HBR: “No strategy exists in a vacuum.
 As strategies move from design to implementation, outside forces are continually changing. [..]
-But looking outward and adjusting to constantly changing conditions while pushing a new strategy through the organization can be a huge challenge.
+However, looking outward and adjusting to constantly changing conditions while pushing a new strategy through the organization can be a huge challenge.
 In a new global survey by the Economist Intelligence Unit (EIU), supported by the Brightline Initiative, more than half of the 500 companies surveyed said that competitor and customer changes greatly impeded delivery of their most recent major strategy.”

-Prabhakar Ghatage, general manager of the Strategy Practice in the Tata Business Excellence Group, adds: “The business environment is very fluid.
+- Prabhakar Ghatage, general manager of the Strategy Practice in the Tata Business Excellence Group, adds: “The business environment is very fluid.
 Reference points change.
 New issues emerge that need to be addressed, and old ones, on which the strategy was built, are not a priority anymore.”
-While “the challenge comes in understanding just how to use the new information effectively in implementation: just one in five companies said that it has effective feedback loops that use all this information in strategy delivery.”
+The challenge comes in understanding just how to use the new information effectively in implementation: just one in five companies said that it has effective feedback loops that use all this information in strategy delivery.”